AdoriZahard/hi3er/docs/index.md

 Late | HB | BR

 !!! note
     HoE honestly doesn't need anyone else.
-You can bring BK for Heimdall, or if your HoH is strong enough, she can just bruteforce through him anyways.
-HB is for when you have so much breach already that AE's breach won't be impactful at all.
+BR is necessary in order to do the early low HP abuse strat by spending 5+ minutes on a floor after clearing it and waiting on BR to use her off CD, repeating until you're below 200 HP.
+BR also has the added benefit of simply granting you way better chances at clearing through the early floors and even the remainder of the run as easily as possible.
+AE can be replaced for HB once you have too much excess Breach.

 ####<p align="center">Elysia - Signet of ■■</p>